Multiply Robust Causal Inference with Double Negative Control Adjustment for Categorical Unmeasured Confounding: Identification and reparameterization

-Figure~\ref{fig:DAG} presents the single world intervention graph (SWIG, \cite{richardson2013single} for the causal model under consideration.
-Under Figure~\ref{fig:DAG} we have \begin{assumption} Ignorability: $(Z,\trt)\perp (Y(\ttrt),W)| (U,\cov)$. \end{assumption} Assumption~\ref{assumption_randomization} states that $U$ and $\cov$ suffice to account for confounding of the relationship between $(Z,\trt)$ and $(Y,W)$, whereas $\cov$ alone may not.
-Moreover, $U$ includes all unmeasured common causes of $Z$, $\trt$, $Y$, and $W$ except for that of the $Z$-$\trt$ association and $Y$-$W$ association.
-The following are two special cases of Assumption~\ref{assumption_randomization}, which are not required by our identification result.
-One is the nondifferential error assumption $P(W| \trt,Y,U,\cov)=P(W| U,\cov)$ \citep{kuroki2014measurement}, which excludes the possibility of an unobserved common cause of $Y$ and $W$, and potential causal effect of $W$ on $Y$.
-Another is when $Z$ is an instrumental variable with $Z\perp U$ \citep{angrist1996identification,miao2018confoundingbridge}. \begin{remark} In practice, specification of the unmeasured confounder is helpful for justifying the validity of negative controls.
+\begin{remark} In practice, specification of the unmeasured confounder is helpful for justifying the validity of negative controls.
 In certain scenarios, however, we do not need to know what $U$ is.
-For example, an under-appreciated causal tenet is that the future does not affect the past.
+For example, an underappreciated causal tenet is that the future does not affect the past.
 As such, with time series or longitudinal data, future exposure and past outcome may serve as $Z$ and $W$ respectively, assuming no feedback effect from past outcome to future exposure.
 In this case, we can control for unmeasured confounders shared over time without singling out a specific $U$ \citep{miao2017invited}. \end{remark}

-\begin{assumption} Consistency: $Y(\ttrt)=Y$ almost surely when $\trt=\ttrt$; Positivity: $0<P(\trt=\ttrt,Z=z| \cov)<1$ for all $\ttrt,z$ almost surely. \end{assumption} The consistency assumption ensures that the exposure is defined with enough specificity such that among people with $\trt=\ttrt$, the observed outcome $Y$ is a realization of the potential outcome value $Y(\ttrt)$.
+\begin{assumption} Consistency: $Y(\ttrt)=Y$ almost surely when $\trt=\ttrt$; Positivity: $0<P(\trt=\ttrt,Z=z\mid \cov)<1$ for all $\ttrt,z$ almost surely. \end{assumption} The consistency assumption ensures that the exposure is defined with enough specificity such that among people with $\trt=\ttrt$, the observed outcome $Y$ is a realization of the potential outcome value $Y(\ttrt)$.
 The positivity assumption states that in all observed covariate strata there are always some individuals with treatment and negative control exposure values $(\trt=\ttrt,Z=z)$, for all $\ttrt,z$.